 Note that, for any solution, the domain of dependence of $S$ defined using the Minkowski metric $m$ is a subset of the domain of dependence of $S$ defined using $g$.
 Hence a solution which is globally hyperbolic w.r.t. $g$ is also globally hyperbolic w.r.t. $m$.
 We could therefore ask about uniqueness of MGHDs defined w.r.t. $m$ instead of w.r.t. $g$.
 We'll refer to these as $m$-MGHDs.
 For the above example, there is indeed a unique $m$-MGHD: it is bounded to the future by two future-directed null (w.r.t. $m$) lines emanating from the lower black dot in Fig. \ref{fig:Uxieta}.
 We'll prove in Section \ref{theorems} that any subluminal equation always admits a unique $m$-MGHD, which is a subset of the MUGHD.
-However, if the speed of propagation w.r.t. $g$ is much less than the speed of propagation w.r.t. $m$ then the $m$-MGHD may not contain a large part of the MUGHD.
+However, if the speed of propagation w.r.t. $g$ is much less than the speed of propagation w.r.t. $m$ then the $m$-MGHD will not be a very useful concept because it will not contain a large part of the MUGHD.

 We have used the Born-Infeld scalar as an example exhibiting non-uniqueness of MGHDs.
 This example is rather artificial because there is a ``more fundamental" underlying theory, namely the Nambu-Goto string, for which there is no problem with predictability.
 However, our point is that if this pathological feature can occur for a particular scalar field theory then it is to be expected to occur also for other scalar field theories for which there is no analogue of the Nambu-Goto string interpretation.